franklinchou/learnings/scala/monads.md

 **What is a monad?**

-A monad has all the properties of a functor but also includes the `flatMap` function (more generally it is a functor that has a
-`map` function which is "aware of inner contexts").

-To summarize, monads are data-types that have the following three functions:
+Monads are data-types that have the following three functions:

 1. `return` or `lift`, which has a signature, `lift[M[_], A](a: A): M[A]`,
 which takes any value and puts the value inside a monad; and